List of McDonald’s Mascots

 Happy Meal Gang

-Origin: The Happy Meal Gang was created in 1979 to promote, you guessed it, Happy Meals.
-The original gang included a Hamburger, French Fries, and a Soft drink all with googly eyes and a talking mouth.
+Description: The Happy Meal Gang includes a Hamburger, French Fries, and a Soft drink all with googly eyes and a talking mouth.
 Later on, the McNugget Buddies and cookies were added to the crew.

 Personality: They were all rather cheerful and playful always up to playing games with Ronald.
 They would often surprise Ronald by appearing out of nowhere and popping up on his shoulders.